adrianhopebailie/web-monetization/explainer.md

 A browser supporting Web Monetization exposes a DOM object `document.monetization` that implements [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) and has a readonly `state` property.
 Initially the browser sets `document.monetization.state` to `pending`.

  1. If the browser finds a valid Payment Pointer in a Web Monetization `<meta>` tag it generates a fresh UUID (version 4) and uses this as the **Request ID** from this point forward. **This Request ID MUST be unique per page load**, not per browser, session nor site.
-     - The `<meta>` tags MUST NOT be inserted dynamically using client-side Javascript.
      - The `<meta>` tags MUST be in the `<head>` of the document.
      - If the Web Monetization `<meta>` tags are malformed, the browser will abort Monetization processing here.
 The browser SHOULD report a warning via the console.
      - If the Web Monetization `<meta>` tags are well-formed, the browser should extract the Payment Pointer.